spree/spree/guides/content/developer/tutorials/migration.markdown

 #### Rails Fixtures

 Spree uses fixtures to load up the sample data.
-It’s a convenient format for small collections of data, but can be tricky when working with large data sets, especially if there are many interconnections and if you need to be careful with validation.
+It's a convenient format for small collections of data, but can be tricky when working with large data sets, especially if there are many interconnections and if you need to be careful with validation.